-PUBLIC SAFETY: If you’re already outside with a shovel or snow blower, please clear fire hydrants near you.
+PUBLIC SAFETY: Even if the forecasts are off, it’s still a good time for this reminder: Next time you’re out with a shovel or snow blower, remember to clear fire hydrants near you.

-But these guys and gals also have other responsibilities.
-And wouldn’t you want them fresh if there’s a calamity at YOUR home?
+And wouldn’t you want them fresh if there’s a calamity at YOUR home or business?

-What’s more: Some towns make it illegal NOT to clear hydrants.
+What’s more: Some towns make it illegal NOT to clear hydrants along your property.
 You can be ticketed and fined if you don’t.

-“If the hydrants are not shoveled this will hinder our response time during an emergency,” Emerson Firefighter Mark Savino Jr. said.
+“If the hydrants are not shoveled this will hinder our response time during an emergency,” Emerson Firefighter Mark Savino Jr. told CLIFFVIEW PILOT last winter.

-A team of Ridgewood firefighters assigned to Engine Company #35 free up a hydrant located near the corner of Spring Avenue and Hope Street just as this morning’s snow was beginning.
+TOP: A team of Ridgewood firefighters assigned to Engine Company #35 free up a hydrant located near the corner of Spring Avenue and Hope Street last winter (FiLE PHOTO: Boyd A. Loving)